Stripe Atlas gives entrepreneurs access to the basic building blocks for starting a global internet business. Specifically, Atlas helps you:

 You cannot use Stripe—and therefore Stripe Atlas—for specific prohibited businesses.
-Stripe Atlas additionally cannot support businesses that participate in or facilitate affiliate marketing schemes or publish hate-related material.
+Stripe Atlas additionally cannot support hosting companies, affiliate marketing schemes, or companies that publish hate-related material.

 Businesses located outside the U.S. who want to use Atlas should primarily serve global—not just local—customers.
 For example, if you have a Canadian business serving solely Canadian customers, you cannot use Atlas to accept payments with a U.S. Stripe account.

-Due to restrictions from our financial partners and to comply with government sanctions, Atlas is also unavailable to businesses with operations in:
+Due to government and financial partner restrictions, Atlas is currently unavailable to businesses with operations in:

 - Central African Republic